 Maybe you have already tried rest, stretching, pain medicine, ice, heat, or even other treatments that only gave you short-term relief.
 If that sounds like you, shockwave therapy may be a good next step.

-At Thrive Chiropractic & Functional Health in Branson, MO, we use shockwave therapy to help patients with stubborn muscle, tendon, and joint pain.
+At Thrive Chiropractic & Functional Health in Branson, MO, we use shockwave therapy to help patients throughout the Branson, Hollister and Table Rock area with stubborn muscle, tendon, and joint pain.
 It is a non-surgical treatment that works by stimulating your body’s natural healing response.

 Our goal is simple: help you hurt less, move better, and get back to doing the things you enjoy.